casper-tillander/angry_birds_replica/Meeting-notes.md

 - Julius is going to make the GUI include statistics.
 - Julius is going to implement better damage-logic for the pigs.
 - Matilda is going to edit the backgrounds so that they include a slingshot.
-- Matilda is going to try and find better background pictures.
+- Matilda is going to try and find and edit better background pictures.
 - Casper is going to implement a spacial bird and the ability to switch between birds.
 - Casper is going to implement a point system using stars.
 - Casper is going to implement trajectory dots to the birds.